sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 - recieved critical feedback on their video essay rough cuts from at least 3 of their peers.
 - generated a revision plan outlining specific edits and change notes for final cuts.

-There will also be time during this session to schedule time for instructor follow-up during office hours.
+There will also be time during this session to schedule time for TA / instructor follow-up during office hours.

-A complete revised final cut is due at: **date/tme TBD**.
+A complete revised final cut is due at: **Thursday, May 1st @ 5:00PM**.

-Final Cuts will be submitted [**via Canvas**](https://uncch.instructure.com/courses/33866/assignments/279945)
+Final Cuts will be submitted [**via Canvas**](https://uncch.instructure.com/courses/78214/assignments/602565)